Estimated reading time: 4 minutes

 Agni – Primordial Light of Creation

-Agni is the first form which emerges from the hum of Agnim.
-So, even though the birthplace of Agni is in the gap between Nirguna Brahm and Saguna Brahm, it first appears as the primordial light of creation in the gap between Divine Being and causal body (finest relative level of manifestation).
-For this reason we think of the first moments of our universe as an expression of light.
-However this light is still with us, still initiating the manifestation of all form.
+Even though the birthplace of Agni is in the gap between Nirguna Brahm and Saguna Brahm, it first appears as the primordial light of creation in the gap between Divine Being and the Causal Body (finest relative level of manifestation).
+For this reason we think of the first moments of our universe as an expanding light.
+However this light is still with us, still expanding, still initiating the manifestation of all form.

 Ayurveda Describes the Manifestation of Agni in Great Detail